Category Archives: Mains

 Method

-• Put a large non-stick saucepan on a medium-high heat with a little oil and add the mince.
+• Put a large non-stick saucepan on a medium heat with a little oil and fry the onion until softened.

-• Add the kidney beans and stir for a minute
+• Add the garlic and chilli, and stir for a minute until fragrant.

-• Add the cumin and coriander.
-Cook together for another 2mins.
+• Add the kidney beans and simmer for another 30mins

-• Add the puree and stir until incorporated
+• Add the fresh coriander and stir through

 Delicious Roast Beef